RecycleFlux-RFX/RFX-Mining-App/Readme.md

 This README provides a comprehensive overview of the entire ecosystem, including frontend components, backend APIs, features, technical implementation, setup instructions, and more.
 It is designed to be detailed and understandable for developers, helping with design, creation, maintenance, error finding, and fixing.
 The documentation is organized into sections for easy navigation.

-As your personal full-stack AI software engineer, I've compiled all provided information into this cohesive document.
-If you need modifications, expansions, or help with implementation/debugging, let me know!

 ### Table of Contents